odea-project/qAlgorithms/report/report.md

 <b> makeCumError: </b>
 This function creates a vector that contains the cumulative error of all data points in a bin.
 It is called after makeOS and requires the bin to be sorted by mz.
-If data without a centroid error is used, makeCumError can take an arbitrary error in ppm.
-// makeCumError can use the mass of a point to generate an arbitrary error in ppm.
+If specified, makeCumError overrides the centroid error with an error in ppm of the centroid m/z.

 <b> subsetMZ : </b>
 This function takes a bin after it was sorted by mz and splits it according to the approach